y-kartal/AWS-Flask/README.md

 # and assign to the static route of ('login')

-# Add a statement to run the Flask application which can be reached from any host on port 80.
+# Add a statement torun the Flask application which can be reached from any host on port 80.

 # app.run(host='0.0.0.0', port=80)